burbilog/iftpfm2/README.md

 iftpfm2
 =======

-iftpfm2 is a command line program that transfers files from one FTP server to another, based on a configuration file.
+"iftpfm2" is a command-line utility that transfers files between FTP servers based on a configuration file.
+The name "iftpfm" stands for "Idiotic FTP File Mover," as it was created to solve the problem of transferring large numbers of files between FTP servers using 1C software.
+1C lacks the ability to write to temporary files and rename the resulting file, which can lead to the transfer of incomplete files using simple tools like ncftpget/ncftpput.

-This program is written largely by ChatGPT.
-I don't know Rust at all.
-Almost everything is the result of asking ChatGPT to implement required features.
+I have no prior knowledge of Rust.
+This program was written primarily by ChatGPT, who was able to quickly implement the necessary features by following my instructions in plain English.
+I was surprised at how smoothly the process went, considering it was my first time using ChatGPT.

 Installation
 ============